Plant tissue culture: Choice of explant

 Some cultured tissues are slow in their growth.
 For them there would be two options: (i) Optimizing the culture medium; (ii) Culturing highly responsive tissues or varieties.

 Necrosis can spoil cultured tissues.
 Generally, plant varieties differ in susceptibility to tissue culture necrosis.
 Thus, by culturing highly responsive varieties (or tissues) it can be managed.

 Aerial (above soil) explants are also rich in undesirable microflora.
 However, they are more easily removed from the explant by gentle rinsing, and the remainder usually can be killed by surface sterilization.
 Most of the surface microflora do not form tight associations with the plant tissue.
-Such associations can usually be found by visual inspection as a mosaic, de-colorization or localized necrosis on the surface of the explant.
+Such associations can usually be found by visual inspection as a mosaic, de-colorization, or localized necrosis on the surface of the explant.

 An alternative for obtaining uncontaminated explants is to take explants from seedlings which are aseptically grown from surface-sterilized seeds.
 The hard surface of the seed is less permeable to the penetration of harsh surface sterilizing agents, such as hypochlorite, so the acceptable conditions of sterilization used for seeds can be much more stringent than for vegetative tissues.

-Tissue cultured plants are clones.
+Tissue-cultured plants are clones.
 If the original mother plant used to produce the first explants is susceptible to a pathogen or environmental condition, the entire crop would be susceptible to the same problem.
 Conversely, any positive traits would remain within the line also.

 Applications of plant tissue culture

-Plant tissue culture is used widely in the plant sciences, forestry, and in horticulture.
+Plant tissue culture is used widely in the plant sciences, forestry, and horticulture.
 Applications include: